Films

 A particular favorite of mine, this film takes Rimbaud’s words one step further into the arena of “inane refrains and artless rhythms.”
 I used a Bolex with an extreme macro lens to flip and roam through the pages of Chinatown pamphlets, Victorian erotic novels, and American pulp fiction, zooming in on lines and phrases and grasping at the truth that the pages can talk and that the words have their own independent lives.
 The Stravinsky soundtrack sets the pace for this restless proto-literary journey.
 I also used a shadow puppet for the first time, a year before None Saved.

-Vapor Caper (16mm, 12 minutes, black-and-white, sound, 1976)
+Just Sprouts (16mm, 12 minutes, black-and-white, sound, 1976)

-In Caper, my goal was to make a film completely divorced from the camera and from such concerns as composition, lighting, camera placement and exposure.
+In Just Sprouts, my goal was to make a film completely divorced from the camera and from such concerns as composition, lighting, camera placement and exposure.
 To do this, I sprouted alfalfa seeds at stepped intervals on a large piece of glass, made a contact print, then cut the resulting negative into strips and taped the strips onto clear 16mm film stock, always aware of Stan Brakhage’s 1963 film, Mothlight, in which Brakhage glued moth wings directly on film.
 A second inspiration was Man Ray’s Rayogram film, Le Retour à la Raison, in which pins, salt and pepper and thumbtacks cavorted wildly on the screen and caused a riot when first shown in 1923.
 In another section I cut negatives of magazine advertisements into strips and taped them onto film stock, thus hugely magnifying the Ben-Day dots with which the ads were printed.
 A third section was feathers.
 When the film was projected, sprouts seemed to dance on the screen, gradually grew tails and disappeared, Ben-Day dots and feathered tines, gyrated, expanded and waned.
 I project the film to Miles Davis’ Calypso Frelimo, whose crazed rhythms seemed to match the film’s anarchic imagery pretty well.

 Who Shall Remain Nameless (16mm, 16 minutes, black-and-white, sound, 1978)